Moose Mountain Log Homes Inc.

 When you consider checking or the long term maintenance of a log home to use Fir, Larch or Spruce in log wall construction is, in my opinion, a poor choice or lacking experience on behalf of the log builder.
 However, to use the structural characteristics of Fir, Larch or Spruce under the immediate protection of a roof or within the enclosure of a home as a beam or a joist, has a definite merit.
 To achieve the optimum results in a log home, without a doubt, only Pine or Cedar should be used as a wall log.
-Choosing between Pine or Cedar is one of preference.
+Choosing between Pine or Cedar should mainly be based on the climate your home will be in.
 Cedar as a log lives up to its reputation as having heartwood capable of sustained exposure to wet weather with the minimum of detrimental effects.
 The size and hues in Cedar allow us to achieve the "Classic Lodge" stature and feel.
 The low initial moisture content and stable nature have long been known as a significant advantage to using Cedar.
 Perhaps the only downside would be the softness of the wood and its ability to be more easily marked by handling.

 With Lodgepole Pine we can accentuate the numerous unique characteristics found in individual trees.
 With a transparent, protective stain, few woods have the lustre and beauty that is so engrained as in the Lodgepole Pine.
 A significant advantage Lodgepole Pine has over all other Pines, Fir, Larch and the Spruces is that these other species are between twenty and eighty-five percent more susceptible to checking.
 In fact, few woods are more easily controlled against checking or can absorb a transparent protective stain as deeply.
 The way Lodgepole Pine shrinks is what makes it so incredibly ideal for log wall use.
 The drier the climate the more significant this benefit becomes.
 It is the tangential to radial shrinkage ratio (or the way it shrinks in circumference compared to the way it shrinks in diameter) that is so extremely important, that relationship allows Lodgepole Pine to be one of the most controllable against checking of any soft wood species used in log construction today.
 (Remember this does not apply to dead standing or pre-dried Lodgepole Pine logs. where the checks are already present).
 That ratio defines a species susceptibility to most forms of warp and of course checking during the course of seasoning.
 Simply put in drier climates, species prone to excessive checking such as Eastern White Pine, Fir, Larch or the Spruces when used as wall logs would not be able to be warranted with our air and weather tight guarantee!